-- 2. Care should be taken to be inclusive of language in matters of God in worship.
-The liturgy in general should be scriptural and firmly rooted in the Presbyterian Reformed tradition.
-The leadership of worship shall be representative of presbytery.
-Care should be taken to include differing races, genders, and ages. - 3.
-The primary resources for the order of worship are found in the Book of Order's Directory for Worship and the Book of Common Worship.
-Other worship planning materials are available at the presbytery resource center. - 4.
-All music in worship shall serve the purposes of worship and represent the best that God's people have to offer.
+- C. The primary resources for the order of worship are found in the Book of Order's Directory for Worship and the Book of Common Worship.
+Other worship planning materials are available at the presbytery resource center. - D. All music in worship shall serve the purposes of worship and represent the best that God's people have to offer.
 In worship, music is not to be for mere entertainment or artistic display. "music ... should be a worthy offering to God on behalf of the people."
-(Book of Order W-2.1004.) - 5.
-The Presbytery's Common Life Ministry is responsible for inviting and securing a preacher for worship.
+(Book of Order W-2.1004.) - E. The Presbytery's Common Life Ministry is responsible for inviting and securing a preacher for worship.